HomeDing/homeding.github.io/elements/sensors.md

 id: sensor
 tags: ["Element", "Implementation"]
 layout: "page.njk"
+excerpt: >
+  Many Element implementations for sensors require the same functionality regarding timing and using properties and actions.
+The abstract SensorElement offers a base class that the specific Element implementations can derive from.
 ---

-Many sensor elements offer similar functionality and configuration and therefore are based on the abstract implementation of the "SensorElement" class.

 These sensor elements enable reading values from a sensor chip on a specific time interval.
 When new values could be retrieved these are emitted to other elements using actions.